 예쁜만큼 가격이 비싸더라고요.

 Translation: It’s as expensive as it is pretty.

 In the second sentence, the speaker is merely stating that the object is expensive.
 The first sentence, however, suggests that the information was something the speaker found out through personal experience, from a specific incident.
 Perhaps they actually went to the shop and attempted to buy it, only to find out that it was too expensive.

 It’s the um’s and uh’s – every language has them.
 On their own, they don’t seem to mean a whole lot, although some of them do serve to convey a certain mood.
-At any rate, they’re great for buying time when you can’t think of what to say.
+In any case, they’re great for buying time when you can’t think of what to say.
 Here are a couple of examples:

 The Korean equivalent of ‘um…’ – the ‘thinking’ sound, for when you’re trying to come up with things to say, or recall a certain piece of information.